 WHEN CAN YOU CLAIM DAMAGES FOR PERSONAL INJURIES?

-The claim discussed in this article was brought under the Personal Injuries Proceedings Act 2002 (Qld).
+The claims discussed in this article were brought under the Personal Injuries Proceedings Act 2002 (Qld).
 This Act allows claimants who injure themselves in Queensland to seek compensation for their injuries, where the injury was caused due to the negligence of another.

 When seeking damages for such an action for personal injuries, it is necessary to demonstrate certain fundamental threshold requirements.
 For example: